-UFD-M49 - Criteria for alternative land release in the Future Proof area Out-ofsequence or unanticipated urban development
+UFD-M49 -Out-of-sequence or unanticipated urban development

-District plans and structure plans can only consider an alternative urban residential or industrial land release, or an alternative timing of that land release, than that indicated on Map 43 (or in accordance with any revised timing as set out in UFD-P11 (2)), in Tables 34 and Table 35 in APP12 provided that:
+District plans and development area plans can only consider an alternative urban land release, or an alternative timing of that land release, than that indicated on Map 43 (or in accordance with any revised timing as set out in UFD-P11 (2)), and Table 35 in APP12 provided that:

-- 1. to do so will maintain or enhance the safe and efficient function of existing or planned infrastructure when compared to the release provided for within Tables 34 and 35; - the total allocation identified in Table 35 for any one strategic industrial node should generally not be exceeded or an alternative timing of industrial land release allowed, unless justified through robust and comprehensive evidence (including but not limited to, planning, economic and infrastructural/servicing evidence); - 3. sufficient zoned land within the greenfield area or industrial node is available or could be made available in a timely and affordable manner; and making the land available will maintain the benefits of regionally significant committed infrastructure investments made to support other greenfield areas or industrial nodes; and - 4. the effects of the change are consistent with the development principles set out in APP11. - development proposals shall only be considered to be 'significant' for the purposes of UFD-P11 (7) where the local authority determines that the proposal is consistent with the relevant criteria A and B in APP13; - 2. the timing of land release within urban and village enablement areas may only be amended where it is demonstrated that the proposal is consistent with criteria A in APP13 except where timing is being brought forward from beyond the long term as shown on Map 43, in which case criteria A and B in APP13 must be met; - 3. when identifying additional urban or village enablement areas not shown on Map 43 it must be demonstrated that the proposal is consistent with criteria A and B in APP13; - 4. when seeking to change a planned land use within urban or village enablement areas it must be demonstrated that the proposal is consistent with criteria A in APP13; - 5. the effects of the change are consistent with the development principles set out in APP11; - 6. in relation to Table 35, the land area allocated in a particular stage for a Strategic Industrial Node may be increased by bringing forward a future allocation from a later stage in that node where it is demonstrated that this would be consistent with criteria A in APP13.
+- 1. The land is not highly productive land, or if it is highly productive land: - The urban zoning is required to provide sufficient development capacity to meet demand for housing or business land to give effect to the National Planning Statement on Urban Development 2020; and - b.
+There are no other reasonably practical and feasible options for providing at least sufficient development capacity within the same locality and market while achieving a well-functioning urban environment; and - c.
+The environmental, social, cultural and economic benefits of rezoning outweigh the long-term environmental, social, cultural and economic costs associated with the loss of highly productive land for land-based primary production, taking into account both tangible and intangible values. - 2. development proposals shall only be considered to be 'significant' for the purposes of UFD-P11 (7) where the local authority determines that the proposal is consistent with the relevant criteria A and B in APP13; - 3. the timing of land release within urban and village enablement areas may only be amended where it is demonstrated that the proposal is consistent with criteria A in APP13 except where timing is being brought forward from beyond the long term as shown on Map 43, in which case criteria A and B in APP13 must be met; - 4. when identifying additional urban or village enablement areas not shown on Map 43 it must be demonstrated that the proposal is consistent with criteria A and B in APP13; - 5. when seeking to change a planned land use within urban or village enablement areas it must be demonstrated that the proposal is consistent with criteria A in APP13; - 6. the effects of the change are consistent with the development principles set out in APP11; - 7. in relation to Table 35, the land area allocated in a particular stage for a Strategic Industrial Node may be increased by bringing forward a future allocation from a later stage in that node where it is demonstrated that this would be consistent with criteria A in APP13.
 The total allocation for any one node, across all stages, may only be increased where it is demonstrated that this would be consistent with criteria A and B in APP13.